Student Loans in the U.S.: Should You Refinance in 2025?

 1. Lower Interest Rates (for Qualified Borrowers)

-If you have strong credit and stable income, you might qualify for a lower rate than your current loan—saving you thousands over time.
+If you have a strong credit score and stable income, refinancing could qualify you for a lower rate than your current loan, which can save you thousands of dollars over time.
+To get started, you can check rates from top lenders like SoFi, Earnest, or Credible to find the best option for your situation.

 2. Simplify Your Payments